brianom95/brianom95.github.io/_posts/2021-08-28-killarney-full-ironman.md

 5. Enjoy every moment.
 You'll probably think back on this journey for the rest of your life.
 The perfect days with friends only stand out as much as the icy, windy, lonely, miserable ones.
 Where you sing your lungs out just to get through it, but you always do make it through.
 Every step has growth.
 Be open to learning, be open to changing and soak up every bit of the experience.

 The race was everything I'd hoped for and more.
 The journey I barely have words to describe.
-Whatever calls you, or whatever dream you have, your limits are only as real as you let them be.
+Whatever calls you or whatever dream you have, remember that your limits are only as real as you let them be.
 Trust in yourself and take the first steps...

 Happy adventuring,
 Brian